jlcarr/LeetCode/README.md

 - **Memory**: 16.3 MB
 - **Solution**: Because each step's optimal cost will be the min of the two previous steps we can just keep track of the two previous values and update proceeding through the array.

+### Problem 752
+- **Name**: Open the Lock
+- **Runtime**: 237 ms
+- **Memory**: 18.26 MB
+- **Solution**: This is a simple shortest path problem.
+It's easier to work with tuples of numbers instead of strings, so covert them.
+We can find neighboring states easily with some list comprehension and modular arithmetic.
+It's quite easy to use A-star with the modular minimum difference sum as the heursitic.
+Careful of edge cases such as start state being a "deadend", or starting at the target.

 ### Problem 767
 - **Name**: Reorganize String
 - **Runtime**: 33 ms